Length – 80+ km (one way)

-Elevation – not a flat as most rail lines, dips down to cross smaller bridges
+Elevation – This route is not as flat as most rail lines, and it dips down to cross smaller bridges.

-Maps – signs at gates, post markers have been improved
+Maps – Adequate signage at gates, and the post markers along the trail have been improved.

 Phone – 888 587 3762

 Local Clubs – Bike Muskoka

 Access – A few good access points may be found at:

 - Parry Sound Harbour at Glen Burney Rd.

 - Hwy 400, approximately 10 km south of Parry Sound at Horseshoe Lake Rd.

 - Orville community centre; the trail starts 400 m east.

 - Seguin Falls at Hwy 518 N and Nipissing Rd.
 E; roadside parking as trail crosses Nipissing Rd.